Paisseon/paisseon/README.md

 ### Future Tweaks and Updates
 - \[Carmilla 1.0] A video wallpaper tweak written in Swift/Orion.
 Haven't even started but I intend to make this at some point.
 - \[CustomPass 1.0] Change the passcode numbers to whatever symbols you want.
 This might take a while as the other things here are higher priority.
-- \[DarkKeysReborn 1.3] Full rewrite, probably won't add anything new but the code was awful
 - \[Pandora 1.0] Coming soon?
 Multitasking tweaks are hard to make, but it will eventually be released in some form
 - \[Reverie 2.3] Fix bug with the "Hibernate Whilst Charging" toggle
-- \[Satella 2.5.1] Group the receipt faker so it only hooks SKPaymentTransaction.transactionReceipt when enabled
 - \[Vivy 1.3] Add option to choose battery fill colours
 - \[WithholdingCalculator 1.0] Speculative calculator tweak whenever more important things are done.